-The PDT rule is a regulation set by the Financial Industry Regulatory Authority (FINRA).
+The Financial Industry Regulatory Authority (FINRA) enforces the PDT rule to restrict excessive risk-taking in day trading.
 It states that traders who make four or more margined day trades within five business days are considered pattern day traders.

 These traders are required to maintain a minimum account balance of $25,000.

 The PDT rule has evolved over time to “protect” investors and maintain the security of the market.
 Traders must abide by the stringent measures in place to regulate market integrity and trader safety.